treyhunner/treyhunner.github.com/source/_posts/2015-05-08-the-cabo-card-game.markdown

    - **Seven or eight, know your fate**: look at one of your own cards and then put it back (only you get to see it)
    - **Nine or ten, know a friend**: look at one card from someone else and then put it back (only you get to see it)
-   - **Jack or Queen, switch between**: trade the places of any two cards on the table (excluding counting draw piles)
+   - **Jack or Queen, switch between**: trade the places of any two cards on the table (excluding draw piles)

    When using a power card, put the card in the discard pile and then use the power.
 That's your whole turn.  **You may only use a card's power when drawing from the face-down pile.**